influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withCaBundle(caBundle)
 ```

-CABundle is a PEM encoded TLS certificate to use to verify connections to the TPP instance.
+"CABundle is a PEM encoded TLS certificate to use to verify connections to the TPP instance.
 If specified, system roots will not be used and the issuing CA for the TPP instance must be verifiable using the provided root.
-If not specified, the connection will be verified using the cert-manager system root certificates.
+If not specified, the connection will be verified using the cert-manager system root certificates."

 ### fn spec.venafi.tpp.withUrl